aoqia194/pz-syntax-extension/README.md

 ## Changelog
 - v0.2.9 - Add new properties for item
 - v0.2.8 - Fix bug when formatting fixing script
-- v0.2.7 - Add a new setting 'pzFilenames' which you can specify filename that must be treated like a 'pz-scripting' file, regex allowed
+- v0.2.7 - Add a new setting 'pzFilenames' which you can specify filename that must be treated like a 'pz-scripts' file, regex allowed
 - v0.2.5 - Better file extension support, now .txt files are recognized ad PZ file only if 'module XXXX {' is at beginning of the file
 - v0.2.4 - Add missing properties for clothing & cooking & fix hilighting of craftRecipe name
 - v0.2.3 - Add missing properties for items, refactor all the code for detecting bloc, add a syntax checker for missing comma